 What Does The Consumer Rights Act Cover?

 The Consumer Rights Act 2015 ensures that consumers and businesses have the confidence and understanding of what occurs when a consumer receives a faulty good or a product or service not fit for purpose.
 The updated Consumer Rights Act 2015 also details that businesses must sell goods that match the product’s description and are identical to those displayed and viewed by the customer; such as in showrooms.
-This also includes ensuring product dimensions and colours shown are accurate so not to mislead customers.
+This also includes ensuring product dimensions and colours shown are accurate so as not to mislead customers.

 - An immediate refund should be issued within 30 days if the goods you ordered are faulty and they aren’t as described or fit for purpose.